mvolkmann/blog/src/rust.md

 with the following options:

 - "Edition" sets the Rust edition to 2018 (default) or 2015
-- "Backtrace" to disable (default) or enable display of backtraces when a panic occurs
-  Enabling this slows performance a bit.
+- "Backtrace" to disable (default) or enable display of backtraces when a panic occurs which slows performance a bit.

 Press the "SHARE" button to open a panel on the right side containing the following links:

-- "Permalink to the playground" changes the URL to one which will recall the current code, set to run with the current version of Rust.
+- "Permalink to the playground" changes the URL to one which will recall the current code, set to run with the currently selected version of Rust.
 - "Direct link to the gist" navigates to the
   URL of the GitHub Gist where the code is stored.
   The code can be viewed, but not executed from here.